Nimblesafe Help

 Managing the investigation

-Once the incident has been reported, you can use the module to:
+Once the incident has been reported, the module can be used to:

-• update the summary and details as facts are confirmed
+• update details and specialist sections as facts are confirmed

 Notifications and lists